MarcisGailitis/marcisgailitis.github.io/index.md

 #### Diff b/w source script.sh and ./script.sh

-Both executes the code, but source will execute the script in current bash session, but ./will start a new bash instance.
+Both executes the code, but source will execute the script in current bash session, but ./ will start a new bash instance.
 You need to source functions to be executed in current bash session!

 #### apt install Python3-package-name vs. pip install package-name

-Often, apt might be slightly out of date, so use pip, if you care for latest features.
+Often, apt might be slightly out of date, so use pip, if you care about latest features.

 #### Profiling tools